sap-tutorials/Tutorials/tutorials/iot-part1-tessel/iot-part1-tessel.md

 Prior to starting this tutorial you should have your Tessel device and a USB cable.
 For Windows machines simply plugging in the device will often result in the drivers be installed whereas a Apple Mac OS X or Linux machine require a bit more effort to install.

 You should also be familiar with working with the command prompt in Windows or the Terminal or Shell in Mac or Linux.

+After this tutorial you can choose either the On-Premise or the Cloud route.

 ### Time to Complete